a-b-street/abstreet/docs/design.md

 Things organically wound up implementing this pattern. ui.rs is meant to just be the glue between all the plugins and things, but color logic particularly is leaking badly into there right now.

+## Strawman driving model

+- Show the FSM
+- Explain how the model is based on best-case bounds
+- Position is derived lazily from time
+- How accurate could it be?
+Based on inner-city speeds and timesteps

+## Stop sign editor

+Stop signs are FIFO, except that many intersections only have a stop sign for some sides.
+Going straight on the priority roads is immedite, and left turns from those priority roads also take precedence over the low-priority roads.
+So should the stop sign controller mark individual turns as priority/not, or individual roads, with implied semantics for left turns?
+There are really 3 priorities if turns are considered...

+Figuring out nonconflicting roads seems tricky.
+For now, going to have a complicated UI and let individual turns be classified into 3 priority classes.
+First group can't conflict, second and third groups can conflict and are FIFO.
+Will probably have to revisit this later.